10 most difficult optical illusions riddlesOptical illusions quiz

 The Fata Morgana occurs because rays of light are bent when they pass through air layers of different temperatures in a steep thermal inversion, where an atmospheric duct has formed.
-It significantly distort the object on which it is based, often such that the object is completely unrecognizable.
+It significantly distorts the object on which it is based, often such that the object is completely unrecognizable.
 The Fata Morgana may be seen on land or at sea, in polar regions, or in deserts.
-It may involve almost any kind of distant object, including boats, islands, and the coastline.
+It may involve almost any kind of distant objects, including boats, islands, and the coastline.

 Which of the lines on the right, is the continuation of the black line on the left?

 none of them

 This is known as Poggendorff illusion, first described in 1860.
 Many detailed studies of the illusion point to its principal cause: acute angles in the figure are seen by viewers as expanded.